Ashlyn303/Biophysics/README.md

 Validate the medium diffusion rate constant by fitting data with finite volume model (FVM).
 Included two files, FVM_1D_Dl_Dr.py and FVM_Function.py.

 Assigned medium diffusion rate values to parameteres of Dl (Diffusion rate of left edge) and Dr (Diffusion rate of left edge).
-Run the script FVM_1D_Dl_Dr.py by using finite volume model (FVM) and boundary concentration as a function of time.
+Run the script FVM_1D_Dl_Dr.py by using finite volume model (FVM) and boundary concentration (folder Crystal_csv) as a function of time.
 Finally, calculate sum of squared deviation (SSD) of each segmented data fitting to FVM.